SSWConsulting/SSW.People.Profiles/Matt-Wicks/Matt-Wicks.md

 ![CSM Certified](./Images/Bio/badge-7227.png)

-Matt is a solution architect and Certified ScrumMaster based at SSW's Sydney office.
+Matt is a solution architect, Certified ScrumMaster and Microsoft DevOps FastTrack Partner Consultant based at SSW's Sydney office.
 He has been developing solutions using the full Microsoft stack since .NET 2 was in beta.

 Matt has had experience with large ASX listed companies in the finance and HR sector, helping them with: